 Define partial credit for answers that fall outside the correct Answer Range.
 Select Yes or No for Allow Partial Credit.
 Enter a value for the Partial Credit Points Percentage.
 Now, set the range for partial credit by entering a value and selecting Numeric or Percent for the Partial Credit Range.
 Answers falling within this range will receive a portion of the total points possible for the question equal to the Partial Credit Points Percentage.

 Select Yes or No for Units Required.
 If Yes, correct answers must include the correct unit of measurement, for example, Seconds or Grams.
 Enter the correct unit of measurement and choose if the unit of measurement is case sensitive.
 The answer may still receive partial credit if the unit of measurement is not correct.
 Enter a percentage in Unit Points Percentage.
 The unit of measurement will account for that percentage of the total credit.

-6. Click on Next to continue.
+6. Select Next to continue.

 7. You will see a list of all the variables entered in the question text.
 Choose the minimum and maximum values for each variable.
 These will be used to build the answer set.

 8. Choose how many decimal places should be used for each variable.

 9. Choose the number of Decimal Places for Answers.
 This determines the number of decimal places a student answering the question is expected to use.

 You can change this to significant figures but this is not recommended.
 If you specify significant figures, then students have to give an answer with the same number of significant figures that you specify, but unless you state this in the question text, they will not know that they need to do so.